 Prior to joining GS, Jim was head of research, globally, for Swiss Bank Corporation (SBC) from 1991 to 1995.
 He joined SBC in 1988.
 Prior to that, he worked for Bank of America and International Treasury Management, a division of Marine Midland Bank.

 Jim is the creator of the acronym BRICs.
 He has published much research about BRICs (which has become synonymous with the emergence of Brazil, Russia, India and China) and the broader emerging markets, as the growth opportunities of the future.
 This autumn, Jim is making a series for BBC Radio 4 about Mexico, Indonesia, Nigeria and Turkey, due to be aired in January 2014.

 Jim is on the board of a number of research organisations including, Itinera, the UK-India Round Table and the UKIBC.
 He is also Chairman of the Greater Manchester Local Enterprise Partnership Advisory Board.

 He is one of the founding trustees of the UK educational charity, SHINE.
-Jim also serves on the board of ‘Teach for All’ and a number of other charities specialising in education and in September 2013, became a Non-Executive Director of the UK Government’s Department of Education.
+Jim also serves on the board of ‘Teach for All’ and a number of other charities specialising in education and in September 2013 he became a Non-Executive Director of the UK Government’s Department of Education.

 Previously, Jim served as a Non-Executive Director of Manchester United before it returned to private ownership in 2005.